 - Regenerates code and the dependency injection configuration (that is, the Magento

-But also know that once the application has been built it is going to be mounted on a read-only file system (you will be able to configure specific mount points that are going to be read/write.
+Once the application has been built it is mounted on a read-only file system.
+You will be able to configure specific mount points that are going to be read/write.
 For the project structure, see Local project directory structure.

 git push, which builds and deploys the environment.